jeffbcole/spades-card-classic/README.md

-# Hearts Card Classic
+# Spades Card Classic

-A hearts card game for your browser.
+A spades card game for your browser.
 This card game is written entirely in pure JavaScript and CSS.

-You can try a live demo here: http://www.heartscardclassic.com
+You can try a live demo here: http://www.spadescardclassic.com